Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use AWS Secrets Manager to store credentials for the database.
 Create a Secrets Manager secret, and select the database so that Secrets Manager will use a Lambda function to update the database password automatically.
 Specify an automatic rotation schedule of 30 days.
 Update each Lambda function to access the database password from SecretsManager.
 - [ ] Use AWS Systems Manager Parameter Store to create a secure string to store credentials for the database.
 Create a new Lambda function called PasswordRotate.
 Use Amazon EventBridge (Amazon CloudWatch Events) to schedule the PasswordRotate function every 30 days to change the database password and to update the secret within Parameter Store.
 Update each Lambda function to access the database password from Parameter Store.

 ### A Sysops administrator creates an Amazon Elastic Kubernetes Service (Amazon EKS) cluster that uses AWS Fargate.
 The cluster is deployed successfully.
 The Sysops administrator needs to manage the cluster by using the kubect1 command line tool.
-Which of the following must be configured on the Sysops administrator’s machine so that kubect1 can communicate with the cluster API server?
+Which of the following must be configured on the Sysops administrator's machine so that kubect1 can communicate with the cluster API server?

 - [x] The kubeconfig file.
 - [ ] The kube-proxy Amazon EKS add-on.